EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 # EDHOC in OSCORE {#edhoc-in-oscore}

-The first approach consists in sending the EDHOC message 3 inside an OSCORE message (i.e., an OSCORE protected CoAP message).
+This approach consists in sending the EDHOC message 3 inside an OSCORE message (i.e., an OSCORE protected CoAP message).

 The request is in practice the OSCORE Request from {{fig-non-combined}}, sent to a protected resource and with the correct CoAP method and options, with the addition that it also transports the EDHOC message 3.